Maattrraan: Box office

 Maattrraan had a good opening at the domestic box office, collecting ₹19.15 crore nett in Tamil Nadu, with ₹2.27 crore in Chennai alone in its opening weekend.
 The film also collected ₹2.86 crore in Kerala in the opening weekend.
 The film stayed in the first position for three consecutive weeks in Chennai but was later overtaken by horror film Pizza at the box office.
-The film was declared as an 'Above average' by Behindwoods.
 The film is reported to have completed a 50-day run in a few theatres across Tamil Nadu.

-Maattrraan had a good opening at the Overseas box office, collecting ₹69.20 lakh in the UK and ₹86.11 lakh in the USA in the opening weekend.
+Maattrraan had a good opening at the overseas box office, collecting ₹69.20 lakh in the UK and ₹86.11 lakh in the USA in the opening weekend.
 The film overall collected ₹1.08 crore, and ₹1 crore in UK and the US, respectively.
 The film also collected US$1,124,812 from Malaysia box office.